alisher-ai/machine-learning-notes/README.md

-# Personal notes on Machine Learning courses/books/papers.
+# Personal notes on Machine Learning courses/books/papers with annotations

 ---